COVID-19: Here's Latest Rundown Of Long Island Cases By Municipality

 - Sunday, Oct.
 18: 11,076 tests administered resulting in 112 (1 percent) positive cases;

-Long Island has seen a rolling average of approximately 1 percent over the past seven days in the region, though there have been some caution signs in recent weeks.
+Long Island has seen a rolling average of approximately 1 percent over the past seven days in the region after seeing a slight uptick in cases.

-A breakdown of confirmed and new COVID-19 cases in Suffolk, according to the county Department of Health as of Monday, Oct.
-19:
+A breakdown of confirmed COVID-19 cases in Suffolk, according to the county Department of Health as of Tuesday, Oct.
+20:

 - Islip: 14,206;